 You started exploring this path with an idea, with a passion.
 Keep hold of that and stay true to it.
 It may be tempting to start expanding into other fads and areas that are currently the trend.
 But if it’s not something you know about, if it’s not something that can fit into your passion, don’t do it.
 I’m not saying just stick to your niche, I’m saying expand into the complimentary niches, rather than follow the crowd, your passion will remain that way and the success will follow.

 In your endeavours, map out where you want to get to and how you are going to get there not in work but in life, your business should first and foremost support those goals.
 Not the other way around.
-Your wealth is not just financial.
+When building wealth remember that your wealth is not just financial.
 It can be measured in many different ways.